Ronan Keating: Personal life

 In April 1998, Keating married Yvonne Connolly.
 Together, they have three children: a son Jack, born in 1999 and daughters Marie (known as "Missy") and Ali born in 2001 and 2007.
-In 2009, Keating had a seven-month affair with Boyzone back-up dancer Francine Cornell which resulted in Keating and Connolly separating in 2010; their divorce was finalised in March 2015.
+In 2009, Keating had a seven-month affair with Boyzone back-up dancer Francine Cornell which resulted in Keating and Connolly separating in 2010; their divorce was finalised in March 2014.

 He met his Australian second wife Storm Uechtritz in August 2010 and married her on 17 August 2015.
 Their son Cooper Archer Keating was born on 26 April 2017.
 In November 2019, they revealed they were expecting their second child together.
 Their daughter Coco Knox Keating was born on 27 March 2020.

+In 2022, Keating's son Jack appeared on British reality television show Love Island.
+He again returned to the show in 2026.

 On 10 March 2023, Keating became a grandfather for the first time at the age of 46, when his 23-year-old son Jack announced on his Instagram account that he had become the father of a baby girl.

 In July 2023, Keating's older brother, Ciaran, was killed in a car crash in County Mayo.
 Ciaran's son Ruairí Keating (Ronan's nephew) is a professional footballer.